ibm-cloud-docs/solution-tutorials/satellite-tour.hidden.md

 * use satconf to deploy the same resources to all clusters
   * just a simple namespace and a configmap as example

+* create a cluster group `<your-initials>-group` under https://{DomainName}/satellite/groups
+* add the clusters to the group
+* create a configuration `<your-initials>-config`
+* create a version
+  * name V1
+  * yaml
+    ```yaml
+    apiVersion: v1
+    kind: ConfigMap
+    metadata:
+      name: example
+      namespace: <your-initials>-tour
+    data:
+      example.property.1: hello
+      example.property.2: world
+    ```
+* create a subscription
+  * name: latest_version
+  * version: V1
+  * cluster-groups: the one create above
+* go in configmaps in the OpenShift console, under your project to see the one created by SatConfig
+* create a new version, changing the data values
+  * name V2
+  * yaml
+    ```yaml
+    apiVersion: v1
+    kind: ConfigMap
+    metadata:
+      name: example
+      namespace: <your-initials>-tour
+    data:
+      example.property.1: bonjour
+      example.property.2: monde
+    ```
+* edit the subscription latest_version, point to V2
+* check the ConfigMap for updates in the OpenShift console

 ## Remove resources
 {: #satellite-tour-removeresources}